 Here’s something we must always keep in mind to ensure a safe & healthy work environment.

-How can HR deal with bullying in the workplace ?
+How can HR deal with workplace bullying ?

 Workplace bullying is a situation in which someone in the company intentionally tries to hurt, isolate or discourage some other team member.
 It is not limited to physical harm but it also involved mental, emotional and psychological misbehaviour.
 Some may ignore certain kind of behaviour as the typical work culture that they have.
 While it’s okay to be aggressive and passionate about work but one just cannot behave with somebody else in an unacceptable manner.